Ctenarchis: Taxonomy

-C. cramboides was first described by John S. Dugdale in 1995 using material collected by C. J. Green and himself at Spraggs Bush in the Waitākere Ranges on 9 March 1984.
+Ctenarchis cramboides was first described by John S. Dugdale in 1995 using material collected by C. J. Green and himself at Spraggs Bush in the Waitākere Ranges on 9 March 1984.
 The holotype specimen is held at the New Zealand Arthropod Collection.

 Etymology

 The name Ctenarchis refers to the pectinate (comblike) antenna (kteinos is Greek for a comb and -"archis", a conventional carposinid suffix).

 Description

 The wingspan is 35–40 mm for males and about 50 mm for females.

-The forewings are creamy white, with small sparse costal and subterminal maculations (spots) in brown, and two short longitudinal streaks, one basally on the costa.
-The head, thorax and abdomen are creamy white and the labial palpi are dark brown laterally.
-The hindwings are grey-buff, although darker brown-grey in females.
+Ctenarchis cramboides can be distinguished from other similar appearing species by its size and the length of its palpi.

 Distribution

-This species is endemic to New Zealand.
-It is only known from Auckland and Northland.
-Most specimens have been collected in Titirangi.
+This species is endemic to New Zealand and is found in the North Island.
+It is known from Auckland and Northland with most specimens have been collected in Titirangi.
+However, in 2023 this species was observed in the Tararua District extending the known range of this species.

 Biology and behaviour

-Adult specimens have been collected from December to March and in July and July using either light or malaise traps.
+Adult specimens have been collected from December to March and in June and July using either light or malaise traps.
+An adult of this species has also been observed on the wing in October.
 At rest, the species holds its wings mostly around the body though partly overlapping.